GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

-# Log Anomaly detection Data flow in IBM Cloud Pak for Watson AIOps
+# Log Anomaly detection Data flow in Watson AIOps

-This document explains about how the incoming logs are stored/converted in various stages of the log anomaly detection process in Watson AIOps.
+This document explains about how Watson AIOps stores/converts the incoming logs as part of the log anomaly detection process.

 ![Logs Data flow](./images/logs-data-flow.png)